openedinc/callisto/README.md

 * event_id - the Caliper id attribute should be represented as event_id in the table to not collide with the id column mentioned above
 * payload - a direct duplicate of the JSON of the original Caliper payload

-The type attribute should NOT be present in the table.
+The Caliper event type attribute should NOT be present in the Postgres table, as it is implied by the table name.

 All other Caliper event attributes SHOULD be present in the table and abide by the following rules:
 * The column names should be the exact Caliper attribute name but converted to underscores when there is more than one word instead of camelCase.
 For example the "eventTime" attribute becomes "event_time".